ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 </ul>

 > [!Note]
 > The **DUPLICATE_CLOSE_SOURCE** flag can close *any* handle inside the process specified by **hSourceProcessHandle**; it does not have to be a handle that was previously duplicated into the calling process.
 Unexpectedly closing a handle can cause reliability or security issues in the source process, so avoid using this flag unless you are sure the source process is expecting you to close the handle.
-Typically, you should rely on the target process to close the handle.
+As noted above, normally the target process closes the handle via **CloseHandle** when it no longer needs the handle.

 #### Examples